The Bastard Country

 The Bastard Country is a 1959 Australian play by Anthony Coburn.
 It was also known as Fire on the Wind.

-It was performed by the Australian Elizabethan Theatre Trust.
+The play was a finalist in the 1957 London Observer playwriting competition.
+Anthony Coburn, an Australian who lived in London since 1950, says he deliberately picked the title because "I wanted something to catch the judges' attention."

+It was performed by the Australian Elizabethan Theatre Trust in 1959.
+It was the third play of the season that year.
+Director Robin Lovejoy called it "probably the most violent play in plot and language that has been seen in Sydney for many years.
+Many people think it an unreal picture of Australian life.
+But all the violence grows inevitably out of the characters as people, not because they are specifically Australian."

 Grant Taylor played the key role.

+The play was toured around the country along with two other Trust productions Man and Superman and Long Day's Journey into Night.
+For this run it was retitled Fire on the Wind.

+Adaptations

 It was adapted for radio in 1960.

 Plot

 John Willy is a violent man who owns a farm in northern Victoria and has a mistress, Connie.
-He is visited by Greek Nick Diargos, who intends to kill John raping and murdering Nick's wife in Greece with John was a soldier.
+He is visited by Greek Nick Diargos, who intends to kill him as revenge for raping and murdering Nick's wife in Greece when John was a soldier.

 However he falls for John's daughter Mary.